infominer33/infominer33.github.io/_posts/2020-11-12-making-a-comeback.md

 ### Feed Search

 I use the [RSSHub Radar](https://github.com/DIYgod/RSSHub-Radar) browser extension to find feeds for sites while I'm browsing.
-However, this would be a lot of work if you're adding a bunch of sites, and you're not guaranteed it will even find the feed.
+However, this would be a lot of work if I have a list of sites I want to add, in bulk.

 I found a few simple python apps that find feeds for me.
 They aren't infallible, but they do allow me to find feeds for multiple sites at the same time, all I have to do is format the query and hit enter.